andrewbaxter/good-ormning/readme.md

 Good-ormning is an ORM, probably?
 In a nutshell:

 1. Define schemas and queries in `build.rs`
-2. `good-ormning` generates a function to set up/migrate the database and for each query
+2. Good-ormning generates a function to set up/migrate the database

-**Features**
+3. Good-ormning generates functions for each query

+### Features

 - No macros
 - No generics